Smukanec/Jarvik_code/README.md

 jarvik-start
 ```

+When the web interface is open, a drop-down menu at the top lets you
+restart Jarvik with another model.
+Selecting a value calls the new
+`/model` API endpoint which stops the current components and launches
+the chosen model.

 ### Running with a different model

-All management scripts now fully honour the `MODEL_NAME` environment variable.
+Gemma 2B is used by default.
+All management scripts fully honour the
-The Flask API will query whichever model is specified.
-To start Jarvik with any
+`MODEL_NAME` environment variable and the Flask API will query whatever
+model is specified.
+To start Jarvik with any model simply set the variable
-model simply set the variable when invoking the script.
+when invoking the script.
 For example:

 ```bash
 MODEL_NAME="mistral:7b-Q4_K_M" bash start_jarvik.sh